-The Dress Code Policy will be communicated to all teaching and support staff through the staff handbook and reinforced through regular reminders from senior staff.
+The Dress Code Policy will be communicated to all teaching and support staff and reinforced through regular reminders from senior staff.
 Any issues related to the dress code will be handled on a case-by-case basis in accordance with the school's policies on discrimination and equalities.
-If a staff member repeatedly fails to comply with the dress code, it may result in disciplinary action.
+If a staff member repeatedly fails to comply with the dress code it may result in disciplinary action.